by Graham Russell

 Wash the fish under running cold water and pat dry.
 The seasoning will adhere to the fish better with less surface moisture.
 Give the fish a nice coating of Fire & Flavor Salmon Rub.
 Place on the grilling boards skin side down and set aside for 10-15 minutes.

 Prepare your smoker.
 We are aiming for a temperature of 300-350 degrees.
 Adding Fire & Flavor Pecan Wood Chips adds another depth of flavor, though they're not strictly necessary.
-The Olive Wood Lump Charcoal's minimal smoke allows for the wood chip flavor to shine.
+The Hardwood Lump Charcoal's minimal smoke allows for the wood chip flavor to shine.
 Place your salmon in the smoker for 15-20 minutes.

 Mix asparagus, olive oil, lemon juice, salt & pepper.
 Set aside.
 Melt 1 tablespoon of butter and mix with the honey.
 After 20 minutes pour the honey butter over the salmon and gently brush it all over.
 Place the asparagus directly over charcoal/on your smoker.